-A number of works in social sciences and in popular culture over the past several years have viewed the 'progress' of modern societies not as a path to a better future but as a kind of 'madness' moving towards a catastrophic end of 'Mutually Assured Destruction' (the 'M.A.D.' policy of nuclear deterrence that has already bankrupted Russia and that threatens global holocaust) or of global climate change that could wipe out the human species along with most others.
+A number of works in social sciences and in popular culture over the past several years have viewed the 'progress' of modern societies not as a path to a better future but as a kind of 'madness' moving towards a catastrophic end of 'Mutually Assured Destruction' (the 'M.A.D.' policy of nuclear deterrence that

+Evolution: Trajectories of Social Evolution 2022 163-186 163 has already bankrupted Russia and that threatens global holocaust) or of global climate change that could wipe out the human species along with most others.
 In a recent controversial article, this author and a co-author noted that current globalization has created a paradoxical 'prisoners' dilemma' deadlock that also seems to lead, deterministically, to a doomsday scenario of social collapse, based on current social science models (Lempert and Nguyen 2011).